marijnh/Eloquent-JavaScript/04_data.md

 {{index "Math object", "Math.max function", ["length property", "for string"], [object, property], "period character", [property, access]}}

-We've seen a few suspicious-looking expressions like `myString.length` (to get the length of a string) and `Math.max` (the maximum function) in past chapters.
-These are expressions that access a _property_ of some value.
+We've seen a few expressions like `myString.length` (to get the length of a string) and `Math.max` (the maximum function) in past chapters.
+These expressions access a _property_ of some value.
 In the first case, we access the `length` property of the value in `myString`.
 In the second, we access the property named `max` in the `Math` object (which is a collection of mathematics-related constants and functions).

 {{index [property, access], null, undefined}}

 Almost all JavaScript values have properties.
 The exceptions are `null` and `undefined`.
-If you try to access a property on one of these nonvalues, you get an error.
+If you try to access a property on one of these nonvalues, you get an error:

 ```{test: no}
 null.length;